Y2KPRABU/Y2KPRABU/terms.md

 **1. Acceptance of Terms**

-By installing and using the Gmail Addon, you agree to be bound by these Terms of Service.
+By installing and using the Gmail™ Addon, you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use the Addon.

 **2. Description of Service**

-The Gmail Addon provides additional functionalities to enhance your Gmail experience.
+The Gmail™ Addon provides additional functionalities to enhance your Gmail™ experience.
 These functionalities may include, but are not limited to, email management tools, productivity enhancements, and integration with other services.

 **3. User Responsibilities**

-You are responsible for maintaining the confidentiality of your Gmail account and any activities that occur under your account.
+You are responsible for maintaining the confidentiality of your Gmail™ account and any activities that occur under your account.
 You agree to use the Addon in compliance with all applicable laws and regulations.

 **4. Privacy**